 - 7.1.
 The proponent must identify in the EIS the scope of government approvals sought through the EIS process. - 7.2.
-The assessment and supporting information should be sufficient for the Coordinator-General and administering authorities to decide whether an approval sought through the EIS process should be granted.

-Where applicable, sufficient information should be included to enable approval conditions to be developed in relation to later approvals under relevant legislation, including but not limited to the Planning Act 2016 (PA), the Water Act 2000 (Water Act), Nature Conservation Act 1992, Vegetation Management Act 1999 (VMA), Fisheries Act 1994, Land Act 1994, Forestry Act 1959, Stock Route Management Act 2002, Queensland Heritage Act 1992, Transport Infrastructure Act 1994, Mineral Resources Act 1989, EP Act, Regional Planning Interests Act 2014, Environmental Offsets Act 2014 and the EPBC Act.2

-7.3.
-Cumulative impacts3 should be assessed over time and in combination with impacts created by the activities of other local, upstream and downstream land uses, major projects under construction, and proposed significant development progressing through the statutory assessment processes for which information is publicly available.
+The assessment and supporting information should be sufficient for the Coordinator-General and administering authority to decide whether an approval sought through the EIS process should be granted.
+Where applicable, sufficient information should be included to enable approval conditions to be developed in relation to later approvals under relevant State and Commonwealth legislation, including but not limited to the Planning Act 2016 (PA), the Water Act 2000 (Water Act), Nature Conservation Act 1992 (NC Act), Vegetation Management Act 1999 (VMA), Fisheries Act 1994 (Fisheries Act), Land Act 1994, Forestry Act 1959, Biosecurity Act 2014 (Biosecurity Act), Queensland Heritage Act 1992, Transport Infrastructure Act 1994, Mineral Resources Act 1989, EP Act, Regional Planning Interests Act 2014, Environmental Offsets Act 2014 (EO Act) and EPBC Act.2 - 7.3.
+Cumulative3 impacts should be assessed over time and in combination with impacts created by the activities of other local, upstream and downstream land uses, major projects under construction, and proposed significant development progressing through the statutory assessment processes for which information is publicly available.
 The EIS should also propose means to suitably address predicted cumulative impacts.
-Outline ways in which the cumulative impact assessment and management could subsequently be progressed further on a collective basis.
+Outline ways in which the cumulative impact assessment and management could be subsequently be progressed further on a collective basis. - 7.4.
+Include a consolidated description of all the proponent's commitments to implement management measures (including monitoring programs).
+Should the project proceed, these should be able to be carried over into the approval conditions as relevant.

 2 Legislation and department names are subject to change over the life of the Coordinator-General's assessment.

-3 Cumulative impact is defined as 'combined impacts from all relevant sources (developments and other activities in the area)'.
+3 Cumulative impact is defined as 'combined impacts from all relevant sources (developments and other activities in the area).